NJ Residents Eager To Catch Another Glimpse Of Wandering Peacock

 “I’m always looking outside,” said Agatha Dossantos.

-“We heard the peacock this morning,” said 6-year-old Micah Trout.READ MORE: New Jersey Gov. Phil Murphy Signs Housing Discrimination Act Into Law To Mark Juneteenth
+“We heard the peacock this morning,” said 6-year-old Micah Trout.READ MORE: Foo Fighters Rock MSG In First Full-Capacity Show In New York City Since Most COVID-19 Restrictions Lifted

 “Sounds like a baby crying,” said 8-year-old Rider Trout.